robin-rpr/calos/doc/clearly-run-oci.rst

   * OCI expects runtimes to maintain state throughout the container lifecycle in a location independent from the caller.

-For these reasons, :code:`ch-run-oci` is a bit of a kludge, and much of what it does is provide scaffolding to satisfy OCI requirements.
+For these reasons, :code:`clearly run-oci` is a bit of a kludge, and much of what it does is provide scaffolding to satisfy OCI requirements.

 Which OCI features are and are not supported is provided in the rest of this